Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Introduction

 \section{Introduction}

+Grothendieck's \emph{dessins d'enfants} -- bipartite graphs drawn on Riemann surfaces -- arise with ever-increasing frequency in 21\textsuperscript{st} century mathematical physics, appearing in e.g.~the study of $\mathcal{N}=2$ supersymmetric gauge theories \cite{FirstCachazo,CachazoDessins,HR2015}, elliptically fibred Calabi-Yaus \cite{YMR,1,He:2013lha}, toric conformal field theories \cite{T1,T2}, topological strings \cite{S1, S2}, and elsewhere.
+Given this growing ubiquity, it is valuable to study both the basic theory of \emph{dessins}, and the applications of this theory to particularly significant cases.
+This paper aims to achieve both such goals, by first reviewing the mathematical results which connect \emph{dessins d'enfants} to the theory of \emph{Hecke groups}, before applying this work to the \emph{dessins} for the so-called \emph{Archimedean solids}.
+The hope is to provide a compendium of computational results to aid future research featuring these objects.

-The {\bf Platonic solids} -- the convex polyhedra with equivalent faces composed of congruent convex regular polygons -- have been known and studied by mathematicians and philosophers alike for millennia.
-More broadly, another class of convex polyhedra which are also well-known to mathematicians are the {\bf Archimedean solids}: the semi-regular convex polyhedra composed of two or more types of regular polygons meeting in identical vertices, with no requirement that faces be equivalent.
-There are three categories of such Archimedean solids: (I) the Platonic solids; (II) two infinite series solutions - the prisms and anti-prisms; and (III) fourteen further exceptional cases.
+With the above in mind, let us begin our story by recalling that the {\em Platonic solids} are the convex polyhedra with equivalent faces composed of congruent convex regular polygons; these objects have been known and studied for millennia.
+These solids also appear in mathematical physics:~for example, the symmetries of the Platonic solids are related to D-brane orbifold theories \cite{HN}.
+Now, more broadly, another well-known class of convex polyhedra are the {\em Archimedean solids}:~the semi-regular convex polyhedra composed of two or more types of regular polygons meeting in identical vertices, with no requirement that faces be equivalent.
+There are three categories of such Archimedean solids:~(I) the Platonic solids; (II) two infinite series solutions -- the prisms and anti-prisms; and (III) fourteen further exceptional cases.

-In \cite{Zvon}, a novel approach to the Archimedean solids was taken by interpreting the graphs of these solids as clean \textbf{dessins d'enfants} in the sense of Grothendieck.
-We recall that a dessin is a bipartite graph drawn on a Riemann surface and that \emph{clean} is the criterion that all the nodes of one of the two possible colours have valency two \cite{4,DessinBook}.
-The underlying Riemann surface we will choose throughout will be simply the sphere $\mathbb{C}\mathbb{P}^1$ onto which we can embed the solids; furthermore, we will draw them in a planar projection.
-Now, the planar graph of any polytope can be interpreted as a clean dessin by inserting a black node into every edge of the graph, and colouring every vertex white.
-Given any such clean dessin, one can extract a remarkable array of group theoretic and algebraic properties.
-Indeed, the motivation of \cite{Zvon} was to investigate some of these properties for the interesting class of highly symmetric dessins which correspond to the Archimedean solids.
+In \cite{Zvon}, a novel approach to the Archimedean solids was taken by interpreting the graphs of these solids as clean {\em dessins d'enfants}.
+By \emph{clean}, we mean that all the nodes of one of the two possible colours of the bipartite graph have valency two \cite{4,DessinBook}.
+Now, the planar graph of any polytope can be interpreted as a clean \emph{dessin} by inserting a black node into every edge of the graph, and colouring every vertex white.
+In this way, one can construct \emph{dessins} for all the Archimedean solids.
+In each case, the underlying Riemann surface is the sphere $\mathbb{C}\mathbb{P}^1$, and the \emph{dessins} are drawn in a planar projection.